 - Employee Code of Conduct.
 NCHA's Code makes clear to employees and Board Members the actions and behaviours expected of them when representing the Association.
 NCHA strives to maintain the highest standards of employee conduct and ethical behaviour. - Procurement Policy.
-NCHA makes use of Cabinet Office's Standard Selection Questionnaire to ensure that all relevant suppliers have a robust Modern Slavery Act statement in place.
+NCHA ensures, before awarding any contracts, that appropriate supplier due diligence regarding Modern Slavery Statements and Policies are in place, making use of the approved UK Procurement Regulations Selection Questionnaire.
 The application and updating of this policy, as well as the general operation of its suppliers, is monitored through NCHA's developing contract management processes. - Recruitment/Agency workers.
 NCHA now uses a Managed Service Provider approach to source the majority of agency workers.
 As part of our contract with our provider, or where direct agency contact is required, we use only specified, reputable employment agencies to source labour and always verifies the practices of any new agency before accepting workers from that agency. - Safeguarding Policy.
 NCHA's Safeguarding Policy identifies Modern Slavery as a form of abuse and details clear procedures for staff to follow if and where abuse is suspected.

-Actions for 2024/25
+Actions for 2025/26